Certified Data Centre Technician Professional (CDCTP®)

 • Cooling towers

-• Measuring, Monitoring and Routine checks
+• Measuring, monitoring and routine checks

 • HVAC efficiency and Power Usage Effectiveness (PUE) relationship